-Hiding in your head might have offered you a temporary sterile space, away from the messiness of human relationship and the imperfections in the world.
+Hiding in your head might have offered you a temporary sterile space, away from the messiness of human relationships and the imperfections in the world.
 But overstaying in this uncomfortable comfort zone for too long, you will lose the ability to dance the human dance, to tolerate some degree of chaos and uncertainty that are so essential to feeling alive.

 Underneath the mental activity of your mind, you may have a lingering low-grade depression or background anxiety.
 Although your mind is busy, you may paradoxically also feel vacant, lethargic and bored with life.
 You may also lose the ability to connect to other people or to dig within yourself for your deeper desires and purposes.
 These result in the sense of void— the feeling that somehow life is passing by in front of you without you fully living in.

 Scientific research has found that we form memories when we have strong emotions.
 The same part of the brain that's in charge of processing our feelings and senses is also responsible for storing memories.
 That is why certain sights, sounds and smells can transport you back to a time in the old days.
 If you have used ‘hiding in your head’ as a strategy for too long, to a point where you struggle to feel things, you can have memory losses.
 And without emotionally charged memories, you may struggle to form a meaningful personal narrative, make meaning of your life, or have a solid sense of identity.